Charter Review Commission

 The Charter Review Commission is an independent citizen advisory body whose responsibility is to make charter recommendations to the city council based on an assessment of the needs and alternatives among possible options for the governance of the city.

-It is anticipated that the Charter Commission will make a recommendation to the City Council in April 2019.
+The Charter Commission presented their report of recommendations to the City Council on April 2, 2019.
 The May 2019 elections will not be impacted by these recommendations due to the timing.
 Propositions will appear on a future ballot.

 For any comments, questions, or requests, contact: